Pinky Gloves: German team slammed for 'stigmatizing' periods | DW | 14.04.2021

 Ralf Dümmel, the businessman who decided to invest €30,000 in the product, took to Instagram to say sorry for not having given enough attention to the topic of periods.

-"This product is not just unnecessary and environmentally damaging," author Franka Frei wrote on Instagram, "it's also a step backward in terms of stigmatizing people who menstruate."
+"This product is not just unnecessary and environmentally damaging," the author Franka Frei wrote on Instagram.
+"It's also a step backward in terms of stigmatizing people who menstruate."

-Medical doctor and author Jennifer Gunter expressed her disbelief on Twitter, saying "So these dudes designed pink gloves so tampons and pads can be disposed of properly and discretely."
+The medical doctor and author Jennifer Gunter expressed her disbelief on Twitter, saying: "So these dudes designed pink gloves so tampons and pads can be disposed of properly and discretely."

 Others raised the issue of overpriced feminine hygiene products being the problem rather than something to hide menstrual blood with.